alirezat66/fl_hover/lib/src/components/split_image/README.md

 **Q: Columns don't animate**
 A: Ensure `cellAnimations` map includes entries for all column indices (0 to columns-1).

+## Playground Controls

+The SplitImage widget includes interactive playground controls for easy customization:

+### Available Controls
+- **Columns (5-10)**: Slider to adjust number of vertical columns
+- **Animation Duration**: Slider to control animation speed (0.1s - 5s)
+- **Animation Curve**: Dropdown with various easing options
+- **Cursor Behavior**: Dropdown to change mouse cursor on hover

+### Real-time Preview
+All changes are applied instantly, allowing you to see the effect in real-time and find the perfect configuration for your use case.

 ## See Also